-The standard rate of corporation tax applied to reported profit is 19% (2020: 19%) following the substantive enactment of the Finance Act 2017.
-The UK government latest legislation sets the headline rate of UK corporation tax at 19%.
+The standard rate of corporation tax applied to reported profit is 25% (2023: 19%) following the substantive enactment of the Finance Act 2017.
+The UK government latest legislation sets the headline rate of UK corporation tax at 25%.
+The net deferred tax liability has been calculated based on a rate of 25%.

 The following are the major deferred tax liabilities and assets recognised by the Company and movements thereon during the current reporting period.